CJL1nk/Programming-for-Beginners/README.md

 * File importing lets you use functions written in other files.
 This is very helpful for organizing your code.
 * File reading allows us to read data from a file for our program to use, and file writing allows us to write data.
 This is incredibly useful for things like game save files or storing other data we might want to save across sessions.
 * JSON is a format that's commonly used to store various types of data.
 It's easy to understand and efficient, making it useful to store and retrieve somewhat large amounts of data.
+* Error handling is how we deal with errors that might happen in our code.
+An example of this is someone typing in some bogus into our menu like "rgtsrgsdf" when the options are numbers from 1-5.
+We need to be able to handle this and tell them it's an invalid option, or deal with it and move on with some default value instead of our program just crashing.
+* Edge cases are odd, out of the ordinary values our program might receive from the user or anywhere else that might be returning some value.
+For example, we have a program that asks us to enter 2 numbers to determine which one is greater.
+What happens if they're the same number?
+What happens if one of them is extremely huge, or extremely small?
+What happens if somehow the user enters a null value?
 * The command line is your little terminal where you type in commands.
 This is arguably one of the most important things to learn early because you don't wanna be stuck as what I like to call a "clicker."
 * PIP is the default python package installer.
 It allows you to download packages or libraries, which are often large organized collections of code (or "modules") written by other people made to perform a variety of specific, related functions.
 * As explained before, documentation is how we keep track of our code in English, writing out what it does, how it works, how to use it, and what to expect from it.